BlackJar72/CavernsOfEvil/README.md

 These scripts are the creation and copyright (C) of Jared Blackburn, 2021-2022.
 These scripts, and only these scripts, are covered under the MIT License.
 This license does not extend to any other part of the game, so art assets and third party scripts referrenced from (but not included with) these are excluded from said license.
+This also means that THE GAME AS A WHOLE IS NOT OPEN SOURCE.

 Copyright (C) 2021-2022 Jared Blackburn